NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) or the International English Language Test (IELTS) or the Duolingo English Test.
 If you have studied in the United States or an English speaking country within the last three years, you are exempt from this requirement if you have achieved good academic standing at the school(s) you have attended.
 You must score one of the following:

 Additionally, all SBU students must submit scores from the ACT or SAT exam.

 Your admissions counselor will contact you with information about your academic scholarship eligibility and any other financial aid for which you might qualify.

 Ready to officially join the SBU family?
-Send in your enrollment deposit to secure your spot in classes and housing.
+Send in your enrollment deposit by logging into your SBU application to secure your spot in classes and housing!

 Once you have decided to attend SBU, we will work with you to receive the necessary documents to obtain your F-1 student visa.

 Employment is defined by the United States Citizenship and Immigration Services (USCIS) as "any type of work performed or services provided in exchange for money, tuition, fees, books, supplies, room, food or any other benefit."

 As an international student, you can engage in employment outside of campus only when specifically authorized by the United States Citizenship and Immigration Services (USCIS).

 With your F-1 visa in status, you may engage in on-campus employment through SBU.
 On-campus employment is limited to a maximum of 10 hours per week.
 You do not need to apply to the USCIS to get an Employment Authorization Document.